Maurice Buckmaster: Early wartime service

 When World War II broke out, Buckmaster returned to England.
 He joined the British Army and on 14 October 1939 was commissioned to the General List as a lieutenant (service number 101877).
-He joined the British Expeditionary Force and fought in France until the retreat to Dunkirk being on one of the last boats out on 2 June 1940.
-On his return from France Buckmaster transferred from the General List to the Intelligence Corps with effect from 15 July 1940 and was promoted to temporary captain.
+He joined the British Expeditionary Force and fought in France until the retreat to Dunkirk, evacuating on one of the last boats out on 2 June 1940.
+On his return from France, Buckmaster transferred from the General List to the Intelligence Corps with effect from 15 July 1940 and was promoted to temporary captain.

-Following this, he was an intelligence officer with 50th (Northumbrian) Infantry Division, which he decided to leave after the division was scheduled to move to the Middle East.
+Following this, Buckmaster was an intelligence officer with 50th (Northumbrian) Infantry Division, which he decided to leave after the division was scheduled to move to the Middle East.
 He was involved in Operation Menace in September 1940, a failed attempt to seize the port of Dakar in former French territory.
 Following a meeting with Gerald Templer, he was recruited into Special Operations Executive (SOE), or MO1(SP).

-On 20 December 1940 his services in the Battle of France and at Dunkirk were recognized and he was Mentioned in Despatches.
+On 20 December 1940, his services in the Battle of France and at Dunkirk were recognized and he was mentioned in dispatches.
 The official record shows his rank as second lieutenant acting major.